zaid-commits/BgLib/README.md

 ## Getting Started with BgLib

-1. **Acquire the Gradients**: Clone the repository or download the gradients as a ZIP file.
+1. **Acquire the Gradients**: Just Click on the copy code button on the gradient card you like.
 2. **Select Your Gradient**: Browse through the collection and choose the gradient that resonates with your project's aesthetic.
 3. **Implement with Ease**: Copy the CSS code and integrate it into your project for an instant visual upgrade.